m-moiz/portfolio2/src/pages/2019-10-29-post-one/index.md

  }
 ```

-Important: Look above at the json.
+Important: Looking above at the json.
 This is just one use document, if we have a lot of blog posts and comments we will reach the 16MB limit for this document.
 In this scenario, it is quite unlikely that a user will have 1000's of blog posts or comments, however if we designed our database schema for a particular topic like cats and our document looked like this:

 ```javascript
  {